ice3-software/between-kit/Docs/Usage.md

 ###Overview

-This document aims to describe how you can use BetweenKit in your app.
-It  introduces the domain concepts in a series of premises and then intrpduces the core framework components.
+This document describes how you can use BetweenKit in your application.
+It introduces the concepts of the domain in a series of premises and then explores the core framework components.
 It provides example code snippets where possible; for full working examples, see the various Use Cases and unit tests.

 ###Problem Domain